pemtshering9920/CEH_ITPROtv/README.md

-# CEH_ITPROtv
+# CEH_IT

+### 1. What is information securtiy?

+` The protection of incormation and information systems from unauthorized access, use, disclosure, disruption modification and destruction.
+The goal is to provide Confidentiality, integrity and availability of systems and data. `

 ## Threat Hunting: Key Concepts and Details

 Objective of Threat Hunting:

-[1] Discover data breaches by thoroughly examining systems for any signs of compromise.
+- [ ] Discover data breaches by thoroughly examining systems for any signs of compromise.

-[2] Identify and categorize Indicators of Compromise (IoCs), which help in detecting security incidents.
+-  [ ] Identify and categorize Indicators of Compromise (IoCs), which help in detecting security incidents.

-[3] List common IoCs to recognize possible attack patterns.
+-  [ ] List common IoCs to recognize possible attack patterns.

 ### What is Threat Hunting?